 - Reduced anxiety: Can reduce anxiety levels (e.g., practice yoga to relax and promote calmness).

-- Improved digestion: Can improve digestion, which can help to maintain a healthy weight.
+- Improved digestion: This can improve digestion, which can help to maintain a healthy weight.

-- Better balance: Improves balance, promotes the body’s ability to adjust and adapt to sudden changes in posture.
+- Better balance: Improves balance and promotes the body’s ability to adjust and adapt to sudden changes in posture.

 - Better and more restful sleep: It can help people to fall asleep faster, increase sleep duration, and enhance morning energy levels (e.g., practicing meditation as part of your yoga routine can be particularly helpful for promoting better sleep quality).

 - Blood sugar control: May reduce blood sugar levels (e.g., choose exercises that focus on improving flexibility, posture, and overall body strength).